bharathsanjai/Melanoma-CNN-Prediction/README.md

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@bharathsanjai] - feel free to contact me!